 2. The Artistic Panel reserves the right to limit the number of entries for any competition.

 3. The Artistic Panel reserves the right to cancel a competition if sufficient entries are not received.

 4. The Artistic Panel reserves the right to refuse entry into any competition.

 5. Entry fees (less any bank charges) will be refunded if a choir is not selected.

-6. A selected choir that withdraws from the competition is not entitled to a fee refund.
+6. If a selected choir withdraws from the competition, it will not be entitled to a fee refund.

-7. The timetable for competitions is to be used as a guideline only and may change at the Festival Committee’s discretion.
+7. The timetable for competitions is to be used as a guideline only and may change at the Festival Board's discretion.

 8. Illegal reproduction of music will not be condoned by the festival.
-In the event of any illegal reproduction, the Festival Committee accepts no responsibility for any action taken by publishers.
+In the event of any illegal reproduction, the Festival Board accepts no responsibility for any action taken by publishers.

-9. The Festival Committee accepts no legal responsibility whatsoever in respect of any matter pertaining to a choir’s participation in the festival and any associated activities.
+9. The Festival Board accepts no legal responsibility whatsoever in respect of any matter pertaining to a choir’s participation in the festival and any associated activities.

-10. The decisions of the Festival Committee are final.
+10. The decisions of the Festival Board are final.

 11. All details are subject to change.
-Any updates will be made on the festival website and will supersede the information in this syllabus.
+Any updates will be made on the festival website and will supersede the information in the syllabus.

 12. Participation in the festival implies acceptance of all rules and regulations.

 Click here to apply for the 2019 festival